-Engagement partner7-The partner or other person in the firm who is responsible for the engagement and its performance, and for the report that is issued on behalf of the firm, and who, where required, has the appropriate authority from a professional, legal or regulatory body.

-For an audit, the engagement partner is a key audit partner.
+Engagement partner7-The partner or other individual, appointed by the firm who is responsible for the engagement and its performance, and for the report that is issued on behalf of the firm, and who, where required, has the appropriate authority from a professional, legal or regulatory body.
+For an audit of financial statements, the engagement partner is a key audit partner.